LIVE! From the LRC

 For more information

 To find out more about the LIVE!
-From the LRC seminars contact Dan Frering, the LRC's manager of education, at (518) 687-7100 or via email to Dan Frering.
+From the LRC seminars contact Dan Frering, the LRC's director of educational programs, at (518) 687-7100 or via email.